-Seahawks tight end Will Dissly suffers left Achilles injury in game vs. Browns
+Seahawks tight end Will Dissly suffers ‘serious’ Achilles injury in win vs. Browns

-Seahawks tight end Will Dissly was carted off the field in the second quarter of Sunday’s game at Cleveland with an Achilles tendon injury.
+CLEVELAND — Seahawks tight end Will Dissly was carted off the field in the second quarter of Sunday’s game at Cleveland with an Achilles tendon injury and did not return to Seattle’s 32-28 win.

 Dissly was injured on a play early in the second quarter when he cut to try to catch a pass from Russell Wilson in the end zone.
 Dissly crumbled to the ground untouched, was helped off the field and examined on the sideline, then carted off.